8 minute read

-The British Association for CFS/ME (BACME) describes itself as ‘a multidisciplinary organisation for UK professionals who are involved in the delivery of clinically effective services for patients with ME/CFS.’
+The British Association for Clinicians in ME/CFS (BACME) describes itself as ‘a multidisciplinary organisation for UK professionals who are involved in the delivery of clinically effective services for patients with ME/CFS.’
 Membership is open to clinicians and researchers, including psychologists, medical doctors, managers, students, and physiotherapists.
 BACME provides resources, education, and professional development to its members, who primarily work within the network of locally-commissioned specialist ME/CFS clinics scattered around the country.
 As such, BACME has huge influence over how these clinics are run.
 BACME also has influence on the NICE guideline for ME/CFS, with members on the guideline Committee.
 In addition, BACME members have led or been involved with key research studies and clinical trials that form part of the guideline evidence base.

 In October 2020, and in anticipation of the release of the updated NICE Guideline for ME/CFS in 2021, BACME released a Position Paper on the management of ME/CFS.
 The statement includes a refutation of the deconditioning model of ME/CFS, one of the founding pillars of the biopsychosocial (BPS) approach to understanding the illness and the primary justification for interventions such as graded exercise therapy (GET) and cognitive behavioural therapy (CBT).
 Despite this, BACME reaffirmed their commitment to CBT and support of ‘grading activity strategies’.
-No, me neither… The ME Association published a succinct and measured repsonse to the Position Paper, setting out their concerns.
+The ME Association published a succinct and measured repsonse to the Position Paper, setting out their concerns.

 Deconditioning out…dysregulation in